-Pumpkin Oatmeal Cookies — These pumpkin oatmeal cookies are bursting with chocolate chips in every bite!
+Pumpkin Oatmeal Chocolate Chip Cookies — These pumpkin oatmeal cookies are bursting with chocolate chips in every bite!
 They’re thick, hearty, perfectly chewy, and not at all cakey.

 Chocolate Chip Pumpkin Oatmeal Cookies

-To combat the cakiness there’s no egg in the recipe.
+To combat the cakiness, there’s no egg in the recipe.
 Eggs make things fluffier, but pumpkin puree does that naturally much like bananas do.
-I’ve baked plenty of vegan pumpkin cakes and muffins and know from experience that many times when you’re baking with pumpkin you don’t need eggs and these cookies are a prime example.

 There’s oodles of chocolate in every bite, and the rich pumpkin flavor just shines.
 Between the molasses and pumpkin pie spice, these oatmeal pumpkin chocolate chip cookies are bursting with fall flavors.

 For these oatmeal pumpkin chocolate chip cookies, you’ll need:

 - Light brown sugar